 2. Person who has the job of taking photographs.

-Five Tips for a Professional Photographers:
+Five Tips For A Professional Photographers

 The photographer really does not conform to a daily point of view.
 Do whatever it takes to create images with impact.
 If that means lying on snow or mud, it does.
-In these two images it is clear who really committed to his photography looking for the point of view that makes all the difference.
+In these two images, it is clear who really committed to his photography looking for the point of view that makes all the difference.

-#2: Variety in composition
+#2: Variety In Composition

 Once the scene is there, you have to know what to include in the photo and what to discard.
 That is what we call ‘composition’, something that the inexperienced person easily slips off because he is distracted by the content of the photo and forgets to frame that content intentionally and powerfully.

 Photography, like all art, is an act of courage.
 Adversity is always there as well as fear and, often, the lack of cooperation of external elements – climate, an arrogant model or a harassing client.
 But it’s just when everything is against you when the photographer really stands out from the crowd.

 There are epic photographs that are made based on courage and daring.
 That courage (or its absence) becomes evident in the final image.
 It is noticeable when the photographer was afraid to approach that stranger in the street and preferred to use a telephoto.

-#4: Chooses different model
+#4: Chooses Different Model

 They say there are no bad models, only bad photographers.
 There will be models that fit in an ideal of beauty, semblance and that know how to be in front of a camera.
 But, in the end, it is the work of a great photographer who makes great portraits, even of the subjects and in the most unexpected places.

-#5: Unique imagination capacity
+#5: Unique Imagination Capacity

 It is easy to fall into the illusion that a great photograph is made with great subjects: majestic landscapes, beautiful models, dream locations … No!
 The artist is a visionary, he is here to show us what others do not see.
 In the simple, in the ordinary, the photographer really sees much more.
 That is the power of the imagination, and it does not need exuberance or big budgets to amaze us.

-Three Categories Are Most Preferred Field of Photographers:
+Three Categories Are Most Preferred Field of Photographers

 #1: Amateur Photographer

 It usually has a reflex camera.
 It does not have to be a very expensive or very elaborate camera.
 Moreover, sometimes it is possible to find this profile with simply a compact camera.
 The fact is that the amateur photographer has a sensitivity to photography, light, scenes.
 He gradually learns things.